markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 - In the XML file, add apps using the Application User Model ID (AUMID), the Desktop Application ID, or the Desktop Application Link Path
 - Some classic Windows applications are packaged differently than they were in previous versions of Windows, including Notepad and File Explorer.
 Make sure to enter the correct Application ID.
 To learn more, see [Find the Application User Model ID of an installed app](../store/find-aumid.md)
 - If you specify an app to be pinned that isn't provisioned for the user on the device, the pinned icon doesn't appear on the taskbar
+- The order of applications in the XML file dictates the order of pinned apps on the taskbar, from left to right.
+If the OS is configured to use a right-to-left language, then the taskbar order is reversed
 - By default, any pins provisioned via policy settings are restored upon the next policy update cycle, even when users unpin them
-  - On devices with [KB####](/windows/) or later, users can unpin apps pinned via policy settings, if the policy settings allow it.
+  - On devices with [KBXYZ][KB-1] or later, users can unpin apps pinned via policy settings, if allowed by the policy.
 The pins won't be repinned during the next policy update cycle
 - Applications can be pinned using the following methods:
   - Default Windows apps, pinned during the OS installation.
 For example: Microsoft Edge, File Explorer, and Store.
 These applications are pinned first (blue square)
   - Pinned manually by the user.
 These applications are pinned next to the default pinned apps (red circle)